ADGEfficiency/data-science-south/content/lessons/git.md

 ### Showing the Diff Between Two Branches

-We now have two branches `lang:shell-session:master` and `lang:shell-session:tech/requirements`.
+We now have two branches `master` and `tech/requirements`.

-We can look at the difference between these branches using `lang:shell-session:git diff`:
+We can look at the difference between these branches using `git diff`:

 ```shell-session
 $ git diff master tech/requirements